• Skip to primary navigation

 • 6oz whole milk ricotta cheese

-• 2 cup fresh strawberries – sliced into quarters
+• 2 cups fresh strawberries – sliced into quarters

-• 1/4 cup powder sugar – optional garnish
+• 1/4 cup powdered sugar – optional garnish

 Instructions